arne-kroeger/arne-kroeger.github.io/about.markdown

 author_profile: true
 ---

-I'm a passionate software developer who has his roots in system integration / administrations.
+I'm a passionate software developer who has his roots in system integration / administration.
 I love to support in all kinds of processes and developments.

 DevOp topics like automation were always part of my way to go.